idirdehmous/pyodb_1.1.0/README.md

 ===> REMARK :
-It's recommanded to run dcagen and dcagen.x just before archiving your ODB(s). <br /> This will allow pyodb to don't create them on the fly and make it a bit faster.  <br />
+It's recommanded to run dcagen and dcagen.x just before archiving your ODB(s). <br /> This will allows pyodb to don't create them on the fly( even any odb apps like odbsql ,odbdump.x etc).
+Having DCA in ODB directory  make fatching the data a bit faster.(Advice from S.Saarinen himself!).  <br />
-In the BATOR ,canari , screening , minimisation  scripts the bash lines hereafter have to be added :  <br />
+In the BATOR ,canari , screening , minimisation  scripts, the bash lines hereafter have to be added :  <br />
 ```

 Example for screening :